-Most people develop AS as teens or young adults.
-The majority of people with the condition develop it before the age of 30.
-Approximately twice as many men are affected by AS as women.
+Most people first develop AS in their teens or as young adults.
+Most people with the condition develop it before age 30.
+About two times more men develop AS than women.
 Most people who have AS have a gene called HLA-B27.
 On the other hand, people with the gene do not always get AS.
-Other genes, including ERAP1 and IL23R, confer a genetic risk for AS.
+Other genes, including ERAP1 and IL23R, also confer a genetic risk for AS.

 An enthesopathy is a disorder that affects locations where ligaments and tendons attach to bones.
 Enthesitis is inflammation of these areas that occurs with AS and causes pain and swelling.
 Commonly affected areas include the heels, pelvis, sacroiliac joints, and the front of the shinbone.
 When ribs are affected, a patient may have trouble breathing because it hurts to expand the chest.
 If enthesitis occurs in the feet, it may make it difficult to walk.
 The Achilles tendon in the back of the heel is one location that may be affected.
 Another area that may be affected is the plantar fascia at the base of the heel.